cormullion/Karnak.jl/docs/src/basics.md

 wg = SimpleWeightedGraph()
 ```

-This creates a new empty weighted undirected graph, or we can pass an existing graph to this function:
+This creates a new, empty, weighted, undirected, graph.
+Or we can pass an existing graph to this function:

 ```julia
 wg = SimpleWeightedGraph(Graph(6, 15), 4.0)